viewflex/ligero/README.md

 ### Basic Usage

 Because this package was designed for maximum extensibility, there are many different ways in which it can be used.
-Typically you will implement a Publisher in a UI controller or an API controller with at least the basic CRUD methods as endpoints for the routes.
+Typically you will implement a Publisher in a UI controller or an API controller with at least the basic BREAD methods as endpoints for the routes.
 The example below illustrates creation of a stateful UI controller serving a domain Publisher.
 See the [Advanced Usage](https://github.com/viewflex/ligero-docs/blob/master/ADVANCED.md) documentation to learn how the demo also makes use of the built-in API controller.

 #### The *Items* Demo